 Treated effluent is disinfected with chlorine in accordance with our permit.
 Ten percent of our effluent is being used for irrigation inside the wastewater treatment plant.
 The plant has a back-up auxiliary power in case of electrical emergency.

 815 Goliad Road

 (830) 393-1211 fax

 USDA Wastewater & Sewer Improvements

-The City of Floresville has received $9.473 million in funding from United States Department of Agriculture (USDA) Rural Development ($1.798 million in grant, $7.495 million in loan, and $180,000 in City funding/applicant contribution).
-This funding will allow the City to construct significant upgrades to the existing wastewater treatment plant on Goliad Road and to the wastewater collection system.
+The City of Floresville received $9.473 million in funding from United States Department of Agriculture (USDA) Rural Development ($1.798 million in grant, $7.495 million in loan, and $180,000 in City funding/applicant contribution).
+This funding allowed the City to construct significant upgrades to the wastewater treatment plant on Goliad Road and to the wastewater collection system.

 The City of Floresville was also granted a 2016 Community Development Block Grant (CDBG) in the amount of $275,000, with a $55,000 application match for wastewater and sewer improvements.